Essential Thoughts for Mission Essential Professionals

 Five minutes after going “wheels up” the captain declared an emergency at 9:21 am and was given clearance to Atlanta International Airport and as instructed, flew on a vector heading of 200 degrees to avoid high antennas.
 It was still overcast and they continued to lose altitude.

-At 9:27 am, about the time they passed over me, they saw that the cylinder head temperature for engine 1 was rising rapidly to an equally unsafe level as number 2 did minutes before.
+At 9:27 am, about the time they passed over my backyard, they saw that the cylinder head temperature for engine 1 was rising rapidly to an equally unsafe level as number 2 did minutes before.
 Feldmiller open its cowl flaps to cool it off.
 With both cowls open, the proper thrust/drag balance was destroyed.
 And then, even as their new destination was being readied to bring them in, engine 1 stopped producing power.
 The crew felt the plane yaw as it had nothing to power its flight.
 They were eleven miles away from the main airport flying what amounted to a 43,500 lbs. glider.
 Just then, they broke through the low ceiling formed by the incessant cloud layer and Cannin saw Interstate Highway 285.
 He knew it was their only chance of landing in a relatively open space in the built and populated environment below them.
 On the radio they reported they were over an expressway.
 Then, with almost no discernible pause: “We’re going down.”

 Captain Cannin skillfully brought the plane in, missing a high voltage line and bridge in his path before his Martin 404 touched the earth one last time.
 Controllers tried to contact the flight at 9:28 am but there was no reply.
 The tortured journey in the air was over.
 A whole new nightmare was bursting forth on the ground.